xfbs/euler/readme.md

 ### ToDo

+  - [ ] change implementation of euler/prime.h and other prime generators to use
+        a prime sieve internally to generates the primes faster.
   - [ ] problem `022` and `042` share code (`weight()` function), export?
   - [ ] run formatters over all of the code
   - [ ] problem 049, change algorithm to be more efficient